-Provide 2013-2014 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.

-Χ Check here if your institution's 2013-2014 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2013-2014 academic l year costs of attendance will be available: 1-Jun-13
+- Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+1-Jun-14 - G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS Ğ

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$1,617 \$1,617
+In-district \$2,021 \$2,021

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$2,538 \$2,538
+In-state (out-of-district): \$3,172 \$3,172

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$10,206 \$10,206
+Out-of-state: \$12,758 \$12,758

 G1 NONRESIDENT ALIENS

-Tuition: \$10,206 \$10,206
+Tuition: \$12,758 \$12,758

-G1 REQUIRED FEES: \$498 \$498
+G1 REQUIRED FEES: \$260 \$260

 G1 ROOM AND BOARD:

-(on-campus) n/a n/a
+(on-campus)

 G1 ROOM ONLY:

-(on-campus) n/a n/a
+(on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) n/a n/a
+(on-campus meal plan)

-G1 Comprehensive tuition and room and , -

-college cannot provide separate tuiti ion and room and
+- Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): - G1 Other:

-board fees):

-G1 Other:

 G2 Minimum Maximum

 G2 Number of credits per term a student can take for the

-stated full-time tuition 12 12
+stated full-time tuition 12 15

+G3 Yes No

-G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х
+G3 Do tuition and fees vary by year of study (e.g., sophomore, V

+junior, senior)?
+X

 G4 Yes No

 Do tuition and fees vary by undergraduate instructional program? Х

+program.

-G4 %
+G4